Last Updated on March 14, 2021 by Shaun Snapp

 Here Denis introduces and provides background information to the quotation from Christian.

 As expected, he reiterated the broken nature of the co-CEO model but provided more color on the reasons behind the recently announced change.
 As I thought at the time, the co-CEO model was difficult to operate when both he and Morgan needed to be on the same page while sometimes having to take decisions on an hour by hour basis.
 But it went deeper: – Denis Howlett

-In the following quote, Christian quickly pivots from the topic of why Jennifer Morgan was removed as co-CEO and from the company to a discussion around hyperscale providers.
+In the following quote, Christian quickly pivots from why Jennifer Morgan was removed as co-CEO and from the company to a discussion around hyperscale providers.

 There were disagreements, as you’d expect, but there were some of a fundamental nature where we could not delay the decisions.
 I’m fully convinced that the hyperscalers will also go up the stack.

 What does the first sentence have to do with the second sentence?
 Also also, should I begin writing like this?
 Let see how that would go.

 I think Battlestar Gallactica was a very underrated Si-Fi show, there is no doubt that hyperscale providers are going to go up the stack……and by the way are you going to finish that toast or can I have it?